davidB/handlebars_misc_helpers/README.md

 [![Actions Status](https://github.com/davidB/handlebars_misc_helpers/workflows/ci-flow/badge.svg)](https://github.com/davidB/handlebars_misc_helpers/actions)
 [![test coverage](https://codecov.io/gh/davidB/handlebars_misc_helpers/branch/master/graph/badge.svg)](https://codecov.io/gh/davidB/handlebars_misc_helpers)

-A collection of helpers for handlebars (rust) to manage string, json, yaml, toml, path, file, http request.
+A collection of helpers for handlebars (rust) to manage String, JSON, YAML, TOML, path, file, and HTTP requests.

-Helpers extend the template to generate or to transform content.
+Helpers extend the template to generate or transform content.
 Few helpers are included, but if you need more helpers, ask via an issue or a PR.

-To use an helper:
+To use a helper:

 ```handlebars
 // arguments are space separated